MolSSI/qikpropservice/webapp/README.md

 [![codecov](https://codecov.io/gh/MolSSI/qikpropservice/branch/master/graph/badge.svg)](https://codecov.io/gh/MolSSI/qikpropservice)

-MolSSI QikProp As A Service
+MolSSI QikProp As A Service Web App
 ===========================

-A repository for serving QikProp v3 as a webservice and API access point.
+The web server for providing QikProp v3 as a webservice and API access point.

 This version of QikProp has been provided by [William L. Jorgensen](http://zarbi.chem.yale.edu) and hosted as a service by the [Molecular Sciences Software Institute (MolSSI)](https://molssi.org/).
 To report a